Peter Zandan: Zilliant

 In December 2021, Zilliant had a successful sale to Madison Dearborn Partners.

 Hill+Knowlton Strategies

-From 2011 to 2021,Peter Zandan served as the Global Vice Chairman of Hill+Knowlton Strategies, a company employing 3000 people across 80 countries.
+From 2011 to 2021, Peter Zandan served as the Global Vice Chairman of Hill+Knowlton Strategies, a company employing 3000 people across 80 countries.
 As chairman, he developed the firm's reputation management and communications research offerings.
 At Hill+Knowlton Zandan provided assistance with international brand development for clients in the financial services, energy, technology, healthcare and retail industries.

 Quantified Communications

-Zandanis the Co-Founder, Executive Chairman and Chief Data Scientist for Quantified Communications, an Austin-based software company that has pioneered the use of artificial intelligence and machine learning to assess, develop and improve individual communication skills.
+Zandan is the Co-Founder, Executive Chairman and Chief Data Scientist for Quantified Communications, an Austin-based software company that has pioneered the use of artificial intelligence and machine learning to assess, develop and improve individual communication skills.

 National Academy of Sciences

 In June 2013, Zandan was selected to be a member of the President's Circle of the National Academy of Sciences., which engages leaders of various scientific disciplines from engineering to medicine in an effort to provide them with intellectual and financial resources.
 The President's Circle is an honorary association and membership is acquired through invitations from the presidents of the three Academies.
 In addition to his position in the President’s Circle, Peter is also on the Advisory Committee for the NAS’ Division of Behavioral and Social Sciences and Education.
 Through his work with the NAS and as a member of the Committee on America’s Climate Choices, Peter played a critical role in producing America’s Climate Choices, a series of studies requested by the United States Congress to inform environmental policy decisions.
 Zandan is a member of the Albert Einstein Society within the National Academy of Sciences.